0x4248/gh_search/README.md

 # Github prebuilt searches
 Total searches: `67`

 This is a list of prebuilt searches on Github.
-These searches are useful for finding code that is similar to your own.
+These searches are useful for finding things on github.

 ## Code